Skip to main content

 What happens when you give up your structured settlement?

 Usually, you get one lump sum payment upfront.
 This means you’re permanently giving up your right to receive your payments under the structured settlement.
-The lump sum will be much less than you would get in regular payments over time from your structured settlement.
-The payments you would have received go to the company that took over your structured settlement and you won’t be entitled to any future payments.
+The payments you would have received go to the company that took over your structured settlement and you won’t be able to get to any future payments.

 Why not take a lump sum?

-Monthly or periodic payments don’t have those risks.
-Monthly or periodic payments may give you the needed stability to manage your finances, to pay your rent or mortgage, and to pay your bills.
-Take a hard look at your ability to manage money before you accept one of these deals.
-Make sure you have a plan in place for how you will pay your monthly expenses without the benefit of monthly payments from your structured settlement.
+Monthly or periodic payments may give you more stability to manage your finances, pay your rent or mortgage, and keep up with your bills.
+If you do take a lump-sum payment, make sure you have a plan in place for how you will pay your monthly expenses without the benefit of monthly payments from your structured settlement.

 Get answers before you consider giving up your structured settlement payments